 - Linda Morgan, RPh, MBA, Asheville, North Carolina

 "My wife (who lives with Parkinson's) and I learned a lot about Parkinson's disease, its treatment, and clinical research during the PAIR Learning Institute.
 It also opened the door for my appointment to the FDA's Peripheral & Central Nervous System Drugs Advisory Committee, where I will be directly involved in the approval process for new PD drugs."

 For those who can’t commit to in-person training, we offer an online course that includes the core components of our in-person Research Advocate trainings.
 Come back soon for our new and improved online training available in 2018!

 For Research and Healthcare Professionals

-We welcome the interests of doctors, research professionals, scientists, A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe. coordinators and support group leaders.
+We welcome the interests of doctors, research professionals, scientists, clinical trial coordinators and support group leaders.
 The Parkinson’s Foundation can help connect you with trained Research Advocates who can collaborate on study development offering insights, increasing study participation and bringing the latest research information to your Parkinson's community.
 The foundation can also work with you to develop your patient engagement strategy.
-Contact our Helpline at 1-800-4PD-INFO (473-4636) or firstname.lastname@example.org for more information.
+Contact our Helpline at 1-800-4PD-INFO (473-4636) or email@example.com for more information.